-In a medium bowl, whisk together the bread flour, all purpose flour, baking powder, baking soda, salt, cinnamon, nutmeg, cloves and ginger and pour it into the butter mixture.
+Combine wet and dry ingredients.
+Pour the flour mixture into butter mixture.
 Stir until almost blended but don't overmix.
-Wrap tightly and refrigerate for 30 to 60 minutes or until firm.
+Cover and refrigerate for 30 to 60 minutes or until firm.

-To make the cookie coating, in a small shallow bowl, whisk together the granulated sugar and cinnamon.
-Once the dough is chilled, gently roll 1 1/2 tablespoons (21 grams) of the dough between your palms into a ball.
+Scoop and roll cookies.
+Once the dough is chilled, gently scoop and roll 1 1/2 tablespoons (21 grams) of the dough between your palms into a ball.
 Give the dough ball a generous coating of the sugar spice mixture and set on the baking sheet, leaving 2 inches (5 cm) of space between.
-Bake one sheet at a time in the center of the oven for 10 to 11 minutes.
-Let them cool on the baking sheet for 10 minutes and then move to a rack to finish cooling.
+Chill the remaining cookie dough.